Viscoelasticity of suspension of red blood cells under oscillatory shear flow

-The spatial-temporal average of the first and second normal stress differences $\langle N_i \rangle/\mu_0\dot{\gamma_0}$ ($i$ = 1and 2), the specific viscosity $|\mu_{sp}|^{amp}$ and of the phase shift $\delta$ are shown as a function of $f_{in}$ in figures~\ref{fig:hct01ca005lam5}($c$), \ref{fig:hct01ca005lam5}($d$) and \ref{fig:hct01ca005lam5}($e$).
+The spatio-temporal average of the first and second normal stress differences $\langle N_i \rangle$, the specific viscosity $|\mu_{sp}|^{amp}$ and of the phase shift $\delta$ are shown as a function of $f_{in}$ in Figs.~\ref{fig:hct01ca005lam5}(c), \ref{fig:hct01ca005lam5}(d) and \ref{fig:hct01ca005lam5}(e).
 As for the flow of dense suspensions, $\langle N_i \rangle/\mu_0\dot{\gamma_0}$ and $|\mu_{sp}|^{amp}$ decrease from the steady-shear flow value as $f_{in}$ increases.
-The values of $\langle N_i \rangle$ decrease by one order of magnitude from $\phi$ = 0.41 to $\phi$ = 0.11. $|\mu_{sp}|^{amp}$ drops very quickly from the steady state value, by about 50\% already at $f_{in}$ = 0.05; further increasing $f_{in}$, the specific viscosity remains almost constant before decreasing for higher frequencies, $f_{in} >$ 0.25.
-The trend is similar to that observed in dense conditions, although the specific viscosity is clearly lower at low volume fraction.
+The values of $\langle N_i \rangle$ decrease by one order of magnitude from $\phi$ = 0.41 to $\phi$ = 0.11.
+The specific viscosity $|\mu_{sp}|^{amp}$ basically decreases with $f_{in}$.
+The trend is similar to that observed in dense conditions, although $|\mu_{sp}|^{amp}$ is clearly lower at low volume fraction.
 For both volume fractions under investigation, a first plateau with lower $|\mu_{sp}|^{amp}$ amplitude occurs at $f_{in} \approx$ 0.05 before the final decay for high frequencies.

-On the other hand, the behavior of $\delta/\upi$ in the dilute condition is different from that in the dense suspension: in this case, $\delta/\upi$ monotonically decreases as $f_{in}$ increases, see panel ($e$) of figure~\ref{fig:hct01ca005lam5}.
-Because of this, at relatively high forcing frequencies, $f_{in} \geq$ 1, the magnitude of $\delta/\upi$ becomes greater in the dilute condition than in the dense case (cf.\ figure~\ref{fig:hct01ca005lam5}$e$).
+The behavior of $\delta/\pi$ in dilute conditions, on the other hand, is different from that in the dense suspension: in this case, $\delta/\pi$ monotonically decreases as $f_{in}$ increases, see panel (e) of Fig.~\ref{fig:hct01ca005lam5}.
+Because of this, at relatively high forcing frequencies, $f_{in} \geq$ 1, the magnitude of $\delta/\pi$ becomes greater in the dilute condition than in the dense case (cf.\ Fig.~\ref{fig:hct01ca005lam5}e).